 The costs of replacement HEPA filters for air purifiers can quickly add up.
-A quick search on Amazon reveals some HEPA filters that cost over a hundreds of dollars.
+A quick search on Amazon reveals some HEPA filters that cost hundreds of dollars.

 Should HEPA filters cost this much?
 Put simply: No!
 Read on to learn why HEPA filters shouldn’t be expensive, but why some companies charge high prices for their replacement filters.